00-59/DONATE-SOFTWARE-to-00-59/README.md

 # DONATE SOFTWARE to 00:59

 If you do not need your project any more you can donate it to us.
 You have only to transfer the github repository to [00-59](https://github.com/00-59).
+The software will become better maintained.

 **Bring it back to life!**
 Simply transfer it to [00-59](https://github.com/00-59).